Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$document` is the `IData` document to be serialized and delivered to the given destination URI.
 * `$destination` is the delivery destination [URI] to which the serialized document content will be delivered.
 If not specified, no delivery will be attempted.
 The supported delivery protocols ([URI] schemes) are as per `Tundra/tundra.content:deliver`.
 Please refer to this service's documentation for further details.
-* `$content.type` is an optional MIME media type describing the type content being delivered.
-* `$schema` is an optional input which determines whether to serialize the document as [XML], [JSON], Flat File, and can have the following values:
+* `$document` is the `IData` document to be serialized and delivered to the given destination URI.
-  * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
-  * For [JSON] content specify the MIME media type "application/json".
+* `$content.type` is an optional MIME media type that describes the format of the given content.
-  * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

-  Defaults to serializing `$content` as [XML], if no `$schema` is specified.
-* `$encoding` is an optional character set used to encode the serialized document data upon delivery.
+* `$content.encoding` is an optional character set to use when serializing `$document` to text data for delivery.
 Defaults to [UTF-8].
+* `$content.schema` is an optional fully-qualified name of the document reference or flat file schema used to serialize `$document`.
+* `$content.namespace` is an optional list of namespace prefixes and the URIs they map to, used when serializing `$document` to [XML] content with elements in one or more namespaces.
 * `$pipeline` is an optional `IData` document for providing arbitrary variables to the delivery implementation service.
+Variables provided will take precedence and override their corresponding values in the `$destination` [URI] where applicable.
+See the `$destination` description above for transport-specific options which can be provided via this `IData` document.

 #### Outputs: